Bonnie-dot/cyber-dojo-practice/parkTask.md

   when park the car
   then return a ticket

-- given two cars and a parkingLot has spaces when park the two cars then return two different tickets

 - given a car and a parkingLot has no space when park the car then tell the message "No more space"